jimblanchard/happiercamper/electrical/solar/solarontheside.md

 There are a range of options available.
 Some external solar arrays come with one built in, which is convenient but can be more expensive than buying a separate one that is wired inline between the panels and the trailer.

 There are also internal ones that offer a ton of features that is installed inside the trailer between the GoPower connector and the bus bars.
 Doing this would void the warranty if it is still in effect.

+## Wire Guauge

+The DC wiring that runs from the GoPower port on the side of the trailer to the buss bars is 12 AWG.